Keeydi/Travelsign/ANDROID_CAMERA_FIX.md

 1. **Permission dialog not showing:**
    - App might have been denied previously
-   - Go to Settings → Apps → TravelSignAr → Permissions → Reset
+   - Go to Settings → Apps → LinguaJourney → Permissions → Reset
    - Or uninstall and reinstall the app

 2. **Camera view is black:**